danielhansenjones/bookbot/README.md

+**Disclaimer:** This is just a simple learning project from Boot.dev and is not meant to represent production-level quality.
+I may choose to make this repository private in the future as it is still a work in progress.

 ## Overview
 BookBot reads a book file provided via a command‑line argument and generates simple statistics such as:
 - **Word Count:** Total number of words in the book.